Almada was under rotating water cuts for

 “peço desculpa naturalmente, pelo inconveniente que isto tem, justamente numa altura de grande, grande calor”

-3 Jul 2026 · Luís Palma (CDU), SMAS president, same day
+3 Jul 2026 · Luís Palma (CDU), SMAS president, same day as the apology

 “Há água mas não há com tanta pressão.
 Mas faltar água em absoluto só muito pontualmente e por curtos períodos do tempo”